wilcooo/TagPro-GroPro/README.md

 ### Random ideas for future updates
 - [ ] Integration with [rankedPUGs](http://www.lejdesigns.com/rankedPUGs/index.php)
+- [ ] Link to the tagpro.eu analytics page after a game has ended.
 - [ ] Edit previously sent messages (For people without the script it'll look like a new message)
 - [ ] Group icon (that also shows up on notifications).
 Can for example be set to a leagues' logo
 - [ ] LastSeen time next to players (after 30 seconds, they auto-disconnect)